blongden73/macrame/_posts/2020-06-08-natalia-elichirigoity.md

     > * On Macramè

-    **That attitude is precisely what makes her enjoy her work with Macramè:** because as an art lover, working om the graphics and catalogues of museum exhibits means a lot to her.
+    **That attitude is precisely what makes her enjoy her work with Macramè:** because as an art lover, working on the graphics and catalogues of museum exhibits means a lot to her.

     “Standing before a painting and picturing the artist inspires me to create more sensitive work."